- 1. What is a Stripped Lug Nut?

 How Do Lug Nuts Become Stripped Lug Nuts?

-Lug nuts are the very fasteners that hold your wheels in place, and you never want them to be damaged in any way, shape, or form.
+Lug nuts are very fasteners that hold your wheels in place, and you never want them to be damaged in any way, shape, or form.
 Why is having stripped lug nuts bad?
 Having stripped lug nuts makes it extremely difficult to change wheels.

 Once your tires get deflated because you run over something you weren’t supposed to run over (like nails and any sharp objects that can cause a flat tire) since you have stripped lug nuts, how are you going to replace your wheel?